Internationalist–defencist schism: Effects by country

 The schism caused splits in many European socialist parties.
 In France, the split between socialists and communists did not occur until 1920.
 In Germany, the Independent Social-Democrats (USPD) formally separated from the majority Social Democratic Party of Germany (SPD) in 1917, and the more radical Spartacist League formed the nucleus of the post-war German Communist Party (KPD).
 Italy was a special case: whereas, in most European socialist parties, Defencists predominated (at least at the beginning of the war), in Italy, the majority of the members and most of the leaders of the Socialist Party, from reformists to radicals, were against Italy's entry into the war, while a minority, led by the former Maximalist and future fascist dictator Benito Mussolini, campaigned for Italian intervention and was expelled from the party for it.
 Only the Serbian socialists remained fairly uniformly anti-war.
+The debate over conscription in Australia caused the Australian Labor Party split of 1916.